balakreshnan/genaiusecases/README.md

 - Provide audio ready content for product documentation, other manuals and process.
 - Robotics - create plans for certain actions to take based on user input
 - Robotics manual chat bot to operate and troubleshoot.
+- Robotic design and code using Gen AI
 - Create line or factory based chat gpt for operations and maintenance
 - Education Virtual Tutor
 - Education Virtual Class room  - notes summarizer, Home work tasks